AlePouroullis/SSCI2025_Hexapod/README.md

 # Automated Damage Control in a Hexapod Robot

-This repository contains all of the code necessary to replicate the simulated experiments from the paper we submitted to the Gecco 2023 conference.
+This repository contains all of the code necessary to replicate the simulated experiments for automated damage recovery in hexapod robots using various controllers: HyperNEAT & NEAT (ANN controllers), CPG & Reference, SUPG.

 ## Python package dependencies